grongierisc/formation-template/README.md

 ![BPContext](misc/img/BPContext.png)

 We then chose the target of the call function : our BO.
 That operation, being **called** has a **callrequest** property.
-We need to bind that callrequest to the request of the BP (they both are of the class ‘Formation.Msg.FormationInsertRequest‘), we do that by clicking on the call function and using the request builder :
+We need to bind that callrequest to the request of the BP (they both are of the class ‘Formation.Msg.FormationInsertRequest‘), we do that by clicking on the call function and using the request builder:

 ![BPBindRequests](misc/img/BPBindRequests.gif)